AdrianSchneble/nap/srs.md

 Unity Personal is free to use for up to 100.000$ yearly income.
 Since we'll be publishing the game for free, this will not be an issue.
 Even if we someday publish paid DLCs, we're unlikely to cross this threshold.

 ### 3.9 Interfaces

-[This section defines the interfaces that must be supported by the application.
-It should contain adequate specificity, protocols, ports and logical addresses, and the like, so that the software can be developed and verified against the interface requirements.]

 #### 3.9.1 User Interfaces